odoo-land/modern-theme-odoo/modern_theme/readme/DESCRIPTION.rst

-Modern theme is a Odoo backend theme for Community version, with the latest template design methods and support full responsive.
+Modern theme is a Odoo backend theme for Community edition, with the latest template design methods and support full responsive.

 Features:
     - Full modules suppot